 Laurent Réveillère has been involved in the following events as:

-- program committee member of Fourth French Conference on Operating Systems (CFSE 2005). - member of the IFIP group on Domain-Specific Program Generation, 2004.
+- Program committe member of the Fourth French Conference on Operating Systems (CFSE 2005); - Member of the IFIP working group on Program Generation; - Secretary of the French chapter of ACM SIGOPS.

 9.2.
 Teaching